 Is It Safe To Leave A Pet In An RV?

-If you are traveling with pets, their safety becomes a number one concern for you.
-In fact, it’s important either on the road or in an RV park.
+If you travel with pets, their safety becomes your number one concern.
+It’s essential either on the road or in an RV park.

-One question that particularly worries RVers is whether it is safe to leave their pet in an RV.
-Well, it seems to be safe if you don’t think much about it.
+One question that particularly worries RVers is whether leaving their pet in an RV is safe.
+Well, it seems safe if you don’t think much about it.
 In reality, things are more complicated than you may think.

-Let’s put it straight – if you can avoid leaving your pet in the RV alone, then you should do so.
-By leaving your pet in the RV, you are exposing it to hazards which aren’t controllable.
-If the pet is with you, you have direct control over its safety, but if it is out of your view, you can’t know what may happen.
+Let’s put it straight—if you can avoid leaving your pet in the RV alone, then you should do so.
+By leaving your pet in the RV, you are exposing it to hazards that aren’t controllable.
+If the pet is with you, you have direct control over its safety, but you can’t know what may happen if it is out of your view.

-Perhaps the biggest hazard to your pet in an RV is temperature, be it hot or cold.
-There are a few other things that you need to think about, but the temperature should be the number one concern for you.
+Perhaps the biggest hazard to your pet in an RV is temperature, whether hot or cold.
+There are a few other things that you need to think about, but the temperature should be your number one concern.

-To be fair, it isn’t difficult to keep the temperature steady in the RV, as well as to ensure it is warm in the winter.
-However, all that convoluted equipment isn’t safeguarded from malfunctions that may occur in either inside or outside of the RV.
+To be fair, it isn’t difficult to keep the temperature steady in the RV and ensure it is warm in the winter.
+However, all that convoluted equipment isn’t safeguarded from malfunctions that may occur inside or outside the RV.

-Sure, you may rely on your air conditioner keeping the air cool or your furnace / heater keeping the temperature up.
+You may rely on your air conditioner to keep the air cool or your furnace/heater to keep the temperature up.
 However, the problem here is that these appliances require a power source.
-What if the power goes out in the RV park, or if the circuit breaker in your RV trips?
+What if the power goes out in the RV park or if the circuit breaker in your RV trips?
 Your climate control will no longer work, exposing your pet to the extreme temperatures that are so harmful to him.

 Due to this, leaving your pet in the RV alone is the last thing you want to do.
 There are many other, safer options for taking care of your pet while you are away, which we will overview below.

-However, we do realize that leaving your dog or cat in the RV can be the only option in some cases, so we are also going to have a look at the steps that you can take in order to ensure the safety of your pet when you are away.
+However, we realize that leaving your dog or cat in the RV can be the only option in some cases, so we will also examine the steps you can take to ensure the safety of your pet when you are away.

 RV park rules may also matter

-While temperature is the biggest concern when leaving a pet in an RV, if you are staying in an RV park, its rules may also become a problem for you.
+While temperature is the biggest concern when leaving a pet in an RV, its rules may also become a problem for you if you are staying in an RV park.

 Not all RV parks are pet-friendly.
-In fact, some parks forbid leaving pets in the RV unattended, and if you fail to comply with the park’s rules, you will most likely be asked to leave.
+Some parks forbid leaving pets in the RV unattended, and if you fail to comply with the park’s rules, you will most likely be asked to leave.

-In other parks, you will be allowed to leave your pet in your RV, but you will need to ensure that it doesn’t disturb other RVers while you are away.
+In other parks, you are allowed to leave your pet in your RV, but you must ensure that it doesn’t disturb other RVers while you are away.

 Alternatives to leaving your pet in the RV

 While leaving your pet in the RV may seem like the most obvious option, there are other, safer alternatives to leaving your pet alone while you are away.
-And as we mentioned above, you should keep leaving your pet in the RV as your last option, so you may want to consider the below alternatives first.
+As we mentioned above, you should keep leaving your pet in the RV as your last option, so you may want to consider the alternatives below first.

 Take your pet with you

-Quite an easy way to go about your pet is just taking him with you.
-You will be able to keep a close eye on your pet, and your pet also won’t feel lonely.
+Quite an easy way to care for your pet is to take him with you.
+You will be able to keep a close eye on your pet, and your pet will also not feel lonely.

-However, this option may not be suitable for all kinds of situations.
-If you are going out to visit a store, then you won’t be able to bring your pet with you if the store doesn’t let in any pets.
-There may be many other similar situations in which bringing your pet along isn’t the most reasonable option.
+However, this option may not be suitable for all situations.
+If you are going to visit a store, you won’t be able to bring your pet with you if the store doesn’t allow pets.
+There may be many similar situations where bringing your pet along isn’t the most reasonable option.

 Have someone at the park look after your pet

-Arguably the most convenient option would be to leave your pet with a trustworthy neighbor.
-Not only that but if there is no need for every member of your group to go out, you should leave one adult in the RV to look after the pet.
-Leaving children wouldn’t be as good of an idea since they may not be able to react properly if something goes wrong in the RV.
+The most convenient option would be to leave your pet with a trustworthy neighbor.
+If there is no need for every group member to go out, you should leave one adult in the RV to look after the pet.
+Leaving children wouldn’t be as good an idea since they may be unable to react appropriately if something goes wrong in the RV.

 Leave your pet at a pet care center

-If there’s a pet care center nearby, then leaving your pet with them is another good option.
+If a pet care center is nearby, leaving your pet with them is another good option.
 This may cost a small fee, but you can be sure that the staff can take care of your pet.

 Is it safe to leave a pet in a moving RV?

-Another question that bothers RVers is whether it is safe to leave a pet in a moving RV, i.e. whether or not you can leave a pet in a travel trailer which is towed behind a moving vehicle.
+Another question that bothers RVers is whether it is safe to leave a pet in a moving RV, i.e., whether or not you can leave a pet in a travel trailer that is towed behind a moving vehicle.

-It is not safe to leave your pet in a moving RV alone, even if it is closed up in a crate.
-You won’t be able to keep an eye on your pet, and the pet won’t understand what’s going on and may get destructive.
+It is not safe to leave your pet alone in a moving RV, even if it is closed up in a crate.
+You won’t be able to keep an eye on your pet, and the pet may not understand what’s going on and become destructive.

-If you are considering leaving your pet in the RV while towing it, then it should be accompanied by an adult.
-But ideally, you wouldn’t want to leave a pet in a moving RV, be there an adult with it or not.
+If you are considering leaving your pet in the RV while towing it, it should be accompanied by an adult.
+But ideally, you wouldn’t want to leave a pet in a moving RV, whether there is an adult with it or not.

-What if you have no other option than to leave your pet in the RV?
+What if you cannot leave your pet in the RV?

-In some cases, you have no other option than to leave your pet in the RV.
-However, before making a final decision, make sure that leaving your pet alone is indeed the only option that you could go for.
+Sometimes, you have no option but to leave your pet in the RV.
+However, before making a final decision, make sure that leaving your pet alone is the only option you have.

-As we mentioned above, the main danger to your pet in the RV is temperatures, whether cold or hot.
-The problem here is that you can’t ensure with 100% reliability that your AC will be powered on the entire time you are away.
+As we mentioned above, the main danger to your pet in the RV is cold or hot temperatures.
+The problem is that you can’t ensure with 100% reliability that your AC will be powered on the entire time you are away.

-Fortunately, there are ways that allow you to safeguard your pet from power outages and equipment malfunctions to some extent.
-If you can, employ as many of the tips below as possible to protect your pet from temperature changes.
+Fortunately, there are ways to safeguard your pet from power outages and equipment malfunctions.
+If you can, employ as many tips as possible to protect your pet from temperature changes.

 Remote temperature notification

-Perhaps the easiest and least costly option would be to go for a remote temperature notification system.
-These systems allow you to set a temperature threshold, which when exceeded will trigger a notification on your phone.
+Perhaps the easiest and least costly option is to use a remote temperature notification system.
+These systems allow you to set a temperature threshold, which, when exceeded, will trigger a notification on your phone.

 Remote temperature monitoring systems usually operate on Bluetooth or Wi-Fi.
-Due to this, when choosing such a system, you will need to consider your distance from the RV.
+Therefore, when choosing such a system, you will need to consider your distance from the RV.

-Beyond 100 feet, Bluetooth systems usually don’t offer reliable connection, so unless you will be close by, avoid a Bluetooth system.
+Beyond 100 feet, Bluetooth systems usually don’t offer reliable connection, so unless you are close by, avoid a Bluetooth system.

 Wi-Fi systems are arguably better since they can deliver notifications no matter where you are as long as you have an internet connection.
 The problem here is that you may have no access to the internet, which may be a reason big enough for you to consider other, non-internet-dependent options.